 As a New Yorker, you are probably used to a crowded and chaotic subway system.
 In 2009, the New York City subway delivered over 1.5 billion rides.
 Service on this scale is extremely expensive.
 Because fare hikes are politically unpopular, they are a last resort.
 Instead, the MTA uses the NYPD to vigorously patrol the subway looking for fare evaders.
 With millions of riders per day, the NYPD routinely makes mistakes in determining whether fare evasion has occurred or when trying to identify the evader.
 If you have been charged with fare evasion or any subway offense, don't go to court alone.
-Contact New York City Criminal Defense Lawyer Lance L. Fletcher for a free consultation.
+Contact New York City Criminal Defense Lawyer Lance L. Fletcher for a consultation.

 Common subway Desk Appearance Ticket offenses:

 Many subway offenses are misdemeanors which are punishable by up to one year in jail.

 Contact New York City Criminal Defense Attorney Lance L. Fletcher as soon as possible if you or someone you know has been issued a Desk Appearance Ticket for a subway offense.
 His office takes immediate action to see if your charges can be dismissed or substantially reduced.
 Mr. Fletcher, a former prosecutor, will thoroughly evaluate your case and will conduct an independent investigation.
 Contact us immediately if you have been issued a desk appearance ticket for any subway offense.